possiblydreaming/possiblydreaming/README.md

 <table>
   <tr>
     <td valign="middle">
 I'm currently in the Sanrio, The Last Unicorn, and Pucca fandom.
-My current favorite characters are Kuromi, Garu, Maud Pie, and Gloomy Bear, currently working on a Kuromi cosplay and so far, I'm mainly working on the accessories for her, Gloomy Bear may be my next project.<br><br>
+My current favorite characters are Kuromi, Garu, Maud Pie, and Gloomy Bear, currently working on a Kuromi cosplay and so far, I'm mainly working on the accessories for her, Gloomy Bear may be my next project. <br><br>

-Going to a cosplay convention is one of my goals, alongside with the fact that animated shows and movies have been inspiring me to keep creating projects, just of any kind!
+The Pokémon series/games, Dragon Ball, and the Stargate series are currently on my to watch/play list!
     </td>
     <td>
       <img src="https://i0.wp.com/mediachomp.com/wp-content/uploads/2021/06/ca58293123ffc1b9484f25ea259df2bb.gif?resize=498%2C800&ssl=1)" width="200" alt="Description">